 Advanced Studies at Fernbank Science Center is a unique experience that offers hands-on investigations into a variety of specialized areas of science.
 Students will have the opportunity to study at the science center with expert instructors, working in well-equipped laboratories or traveling to the field.
 The state accredited courses are provided tuition-free to any high school student in the DeKalb County School District in grades 10-12.
 The courses are available to students outside of the DeKalb County School District on a space-available, fee basis.
 Please see the course descriptions below for more information.

-Please Note: Buses are not available for this program, students must provide their own transportation to the science center.
+Please Note: Buses are not available for this program, students must provide their own transportation to the class location.

 To apply for a course, complete the FSC Advanced Studies Student Application.